mukesh-jv/FRS/README.md

     - Dockerfile *Dockerfile to build the starlette app*
     - static *static content to serve at the front-end*
     - templates *HTML files to serve at the front-end*
-  - mongo  *Mongodb database directory*
+  - mongodb  *Mongodb database directory*
   - docker-compose.yml  *docker-compose file to spin-up the multi-container application*

 ## Steps to launch the application